RioNagata/website/README.md

 ## Communication between Server and Front-end

 **Login Function**
-When the user inputs their email and password to login, the data is send to the server-side and uses postLogin.js to check the login. in the postLogin.js, the input data is stored as u and p, then reads the users.json file and reads through all user's email and password to check for authentication.
-If there are user that has the same email and password, the server will send back the user's information to the front-end.
-If there were no user that has the email and password, it will send back a false to the front.
+When the user inputs their username and password to login, the data is send to the server-side and uses postLogin.js to check the login. in the postLogin.js, the input data is stored as u and p, then reads the users.json file and reads through all user's username and password to check for authentication.
+If there are user that has the same username and password, the server will send back the user's information to the front-end.
+If there were no user that has the username and password, it will send back a false to the front.

 **Create Room**
 When the admin created a new chat room, the front-end sends the new chat room name to the server.
 Then the server side uses that data to push it to the roomlist array.
 Then the server side passes the new roomlist array to the front to diplay it.